 this poet is taking part in the poetry pRO project

-Nancy has a more contemporary focus in her second collection, Writing with Mercury (Flambard, 2006), and in the five-person anthology Take Five 06 (Shoestring, 2006).
-Her poems in these two volumes are set in modern England, Canada, Finland and Italy but draw on memory, myth, history and family stories to create rich linguistic and cultural textures.
+Two other books have more contemporary concerns: her full collection Writing with Mercury (Flambard, 2006) and her 14 poems in Take Five 06 (Shoestring, 2006).
+These are set in England, Canada, Finland and Italy but also draw on memory, myth, history and family stories to create rich linguistic and cultural textures.

 Her work has been frequently anthologised, for instance in Towards the Light: Poems of Reconciliation (2018), The Penguin Book of Russian poetry (2015), Finnish North American Literature in English (2009), Images of Women (2006), In Fine Form (2005; 2nd ed.
 2016), In the Company of Poets (2003).

 Nancy has read her poetry at dozens of venues from the Troubadour and Torriano in London to the Legion in Wivenhoe and the Madras in Christchurch, NZ; at festivals including Torbay, Suffolk, Lancaster, Grand FinnFest in Sault Ste.
 Marie and Greenbelt in Cheltenham; at universities in Vancouver, Minneapolis, Kuopio and Petrozavodsk.

 Nancy is married to poet Michael Bartholomew-Biggs; together they organise the popular Poetry in the Crypt reading series at St Mary Islington in north London.